📊

 So, what is it semaphore?
 As you may guess - semaphore is yet another mechanism for support of thread or process synchronization.
 The Linux kernel already provides implementation of one synchronization mechanism - spinlocks, why do we need in yet another one?
 To answer on this question we need to know details of both of these mechanisms.
 We already familiar with the spinlocks, so let's start from this mechanism.

 spinlock creates a lock which will be acquired to protect a shared resource from being modified by more than one process.
-As a result, other processes that try to acquire the current lock get stopped (aka "spin-in-place" or busy waiting).
-Context switch is not allowed because preemption is disabled to avoid deadlocks.
+As a result, other processes that try to acquire the current lock get stopped (aka "spin-in-place" or busy waiting). is not allowed because is disabled to avoid .
 As a result, spinlock should only be used if the lock will only be acquired for a very short period of time, otherwise amount of busy waiting accumulated by other processes results in extremely inefficient operation.
 For locks that need to be acquired for a relatively long period of time, we turn to semaphore.

-semaphores is a good solution for locks which may be acquired for a long time.
+is a good solution for locks which may be acquired for a long time.
 In other way this mechanism is not optimal for locks that acquired for a short time.
 To understand this, we need to know what is semaphore.

 As usual synchronization primitive, a semaphore is based on a variable.
 This variable may be incremented or decremented and it's state will represent ability to acquire lock.
 Notice that value of the variable is not limited to 0 and 1.
 There are two types of semaphores: